MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/nuget.md

 ## Publish NuGet packages

-To publish packages to an Azure Artifacts feed from your pipeline, you must set the **Project Collection Build Service** identity to be a **Contributor** on your feed.
+To publish packages to an Azure Artifacts feed from your pipeline, you must set the **Project Collection Build Service** identity to be a **Feed Publisher (Contributor)** on your feed.
 For more information, see [Configure feed settings](../../artifacts/feeds/feed-permissions.md#feed-settings).

 #### [YAML](#tab/yaml/)